 In a regressive tax system, people in the lowest quintiles face the highest tax rates.
 A proportional system imposes the same rates on everyone; a progressive system imposes higher rates on people in higher deciles.
-The table gives estimates by the CBO of the burden on each quintile of federal taxes in 2006.
+The table gives estimates of the burden on each quintile of federal taxes in 2011.
 As you can see, the tax structure in the United States is progressive.